pewarnes/pewarnes.github.io/_pages/research.md

 # Job Market Paper
 ## **Transport Infrastructure Improvements and Spatial Sorting: Evidence from Buenos Aires**

-Awarded a research grant from the CAF -Development Bank of Latin America ($15,000).
+Awarded a research grant from the CAF - Development Bank of Latin America ($15,000).

 *How do improvements in the urban transport infrastructure affect spatial sorting between high- and low-skilled workers?
 In this paper, I leverage individual level panel data on the addresses of more than two million individuals in order to study